kwilkins/dnd/west-marches/down-time-actions.md

 Proprietor: Carter Bishop(Half-Elf Scholar)

 Downtime options:

 * Roll an Intelligence, Wisdom, or Charisma check to gain some research you went looking for in the library(level 0)
 * Spend 25gp to gain a study bonus(2d4) You can use this bonus at any time on an Intelligence, Wisdom, or Charisma skill check or saving throw *before* you make the roll.(level 2)
     * Can have multiple, but cannot use multiple uses on a single roll.
 * Designate a topic, place, item, individual, etc to be researched by a scholar quorum and receieve information as if suceeding on a *hard* skill check.(level 2)
     * This action can only be used once per downtime phase.

 Improve this feature to level 3 to gain the following options:

 * Gain a one-time advantage on any Intelligence, Wisdom or Charisma skill or saving throw.
-  * Cannot have multiple.
+    * Cannot have more than one at a time.
 * Add another d4 to the study bonus option

 OR